sytabaresa/kingly/README.md

 sufficient confidence is acquired, those extensions can be safely removed.

 # Tests
-Automated tests are so far incomplete.
+Automated tests are close to completion.
 Most tests have been run manually.
 To run the current automated tests, type in a terminal : `npm run test`

 # Visualization tools